 Aggregate Value Fund is only for accredited investors as stipulated by the Monetary Authority of Singapore.

-Check out our newest video!
-Here are some videos of us in action.
-It is obvious that we are poor presenters.
-But believe us, if you sit through the entire thing, you will find something useful.
+Check out our latest videos!
+We have recently added the presentation clips taken during our Client Appreciation Breakfast Seminar that took place in Mar 2019.
+With the exception of our chairman, it is obvious that we are poor presenters.
+But believe us, if you sit through the entire thing, you should find something useful.
 Failing that, you might use it as an aid if you have trouble sleeping.
+Enjoy...

 Or follow us on social platform